WASdev/sample.swagger/README.md

 Once the server has been started, go to [REST API Discovery](https://developer.ibm.com/wasdev/blog/2016/02/17/exposing-liberty-rest-apis-swagger/) Explorer at [https://localhost:9444/ibm/api/explorer/](https://localhost:9444/ibm/api/explorer/) to interact with the sample.
 Default credentials are login: user, password: demo

+## Running with Gradle

+This project can also be built and run with Gradle.
+The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install Liberty with Java EE Web Profile 7 runtime from Maven Central.
+The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

+Use the following steps to run the application with Gradle:

+1. Execute the full Gradle build.
+The Liberty Gradle Plug-in will download and install the Liberty server.
+    ```bash
+    $ gradle clean build
+    ```

+2. To start the server with the Servlet sample execute:
+    ```bash
+    $ gradle libertyStart
+    ```

+    Alternatively, execute the run command:
+    ```bash
+    $ gradle libertyRun --no-daemon
+    ```

+Once the server has started, the application will be available under [http://localhost:9080/sample.javaee7.jsonp](http://localhost:9080/sample.javaee7.jsonp).

+3. To stop the server, execute:
+    ```bash
+    $ gradle libertyStop
+    ```

 ## Notice

 © Copyright IBM Corporation 2016, 2017.